What’s the Best Way to See Kauai’s Napali Coast: Boat or Helicopter?

 Kauai Travel Tips (Things to Know Before You Go) // Napali Coast: Boat Tour vs Helicopter // Kauai Helicopter Tour FAQs

+P.P.S.
 Here’s one more really important thing you need to know before your Hawaii trip…

 You’ve got your airfare, hotel, rental car and your big activities booked, so you should be good to go, right?
 Wrong!

-Travel is BOOMING in Hawaii so a lot of state and national parks used the closure and reopening to institute reservation systems at some of the island’s most popular spots to make things a little more sustainable.
+Travel is BOOMING in Hawaii and a lot of state and national parks have instituted reservation systems at some of the island’s most popular spots to help manage the crowds and make things a little more sustainable.

 That means that there are now over half a dozen sites (beaches, trailheads, etc.) that require advance reservations.
 And some sell out well before you arrive on the island so you really need to have some sort of a plan.